Sclerosing cholangitis refers to swelling (inflammation), scarring, and destruction of the bile ducts inside and outside of the liver.

 - Percutaneous transhepatic cholangiogram (PTC)

-- Antibiotics for infections in the bile ducts
+- Antibiotics to treat infections in the bile ducts

 - Inserting a long, thin tube with a balloon at the end to open up narrowing (endoscopic balloon dilation of strictures)

-- Placement of a drain or tube for major narrowing (strictures) of biliary ducts
+- Placement of a drain or tube for major narrowing (strictures) of bile ducts

-- Proctocolectomy (for those who have both ulcerative colitis and sclerosing cholangitis)
+- Proctocolectomy (removal of colon and rectum, for those who have both ulcerative colitis and sclerosing cholangitis) does not affect the progression of primary sclerosing cholangitis (PSC)

 - Liver transplant